MidwesternInteractive/software-kit/README.md

 ```

-## Javascript Packages
+## JavaScript Packages
 These packages are on an as need basis.
-Most of the time the themes we incorporate will have these type of things built in.
-If not these are the packages we use for various features.
+If a theme was incorporated they may not be necessary.

 ---